Remgro

-Remgro Limited is an investment holding company based in Stellenbosch, South Africa.
-It has interests in banking, financial services, packaging, glass products, medical services, mining, petroleum, beverage, food and personal care products.
-In 2015, Forbes listed Remgro as the 9th biggest publicly traded company in South Africa and 1436th in the world.
+Remgro Limited is a South African investment holding company, based in Stellenbosch.

+The company has interests in banking, financial services, packaging, glass products, medical services, mining, petroleum, beverage, food and personal care products, and is listed on the Johannesburg Stock Exchange.

+In 2015, Forbes listed Remgro as the 9th largest publicly traded company in South Africa and 1,436th largest in the world.

 History

-Remgro traces its roots from Voorbrand Tobacco Company (renamed Rembrandt Trust in 1948) that was founded in the 1940s by Dr Anton Rupert.
+Remgro traces its roots from Voorbrand Tobacco Company (renamed Rembrandt Trust in 1948) that was founded in the 1940s by Anton Rupert.

 Remgro was incorporated in 1968 as Rembrandt S.A.
 Limited (Remsa), a wholly owned subsidiary of JSE listed Rembrandt Group.

 In 2000, the Rembrandt Group of companies underwent a corporate restructure that led to the consolidation of the group's investments from four to two publicly traded holding companies i.e. Remgro and VenFin.
 VenFin acquired the group's technology-orientated assets while Remgro acquired the traditional assets.
 After the spin-off of the BAT stake in 2008, Remgro and VenFin were merged again in 2009.